Ingredient

 • Improved blood sugar metabolism

-• Increased energy production in the mitochondria
+• Increased energy production in mitochondria

-• Better nerve function in people living with diabetes
+• Better nerve function in diabetic individuals

-• Enhancing liver detoxification pathways
+• Enhanced liver detoxification pathways

 What is Alpha Lipoic Acid?